carvel-dev/kapp/docs/config.md

 #### ownershipLabelRules

 `ownershipLabelRules` specify locations for inserting kapp generated labels.
 These labels allow kapp to track which resources belong to which application.
-For resources that describe creation of other resources (e.g. `Deployment` or `StatefulSet`), configuration may need to specify where to insert labels for child resources that will be created.
+For resources that describe creation of other resources (e.g. `Deployment` or `StatefulSet`), configuration may need to specify where to insert labels for child resources that will be created. `kapp.k14s.io/disable-default-ownership-label-rules: ""` (value must be empty) annotation can be be used to exclude an individual resource from default onwership label rules.

 #### labelScopingRules